-If you’ve started — or are looking into starting your post-secondary education in the next year, you’re probably working through what your costs are going to be, and how you’ll cover them.
+If you’ve started — or are looking into starting your post-secondary education in the next year, you’re probably working through what your costs for school will be, and how you’ll pay them.
 You’re not alone.
-Research has shown that paying for school has become an exercise in pooling money from a variety of sources, and finding the most effective — and inventive — ways to fund your education.
+Research has shown that paying for school in Canada has become an exercise in pooling money from a variety of sources and finding the most effective — and inventive — ways to fund your education.

 Many students start thinking about paying for school early — but it’s okay if you haven’t.
 If you can take on a part-time or summer job during high school, you can save some of that money to start building your college or university fund.

 Plus, some parents set up an RESP when their children are small.
 The savings in these plans can really add up over time — talk to your parents to see if they had set one up when you were young, it could be a strong contributor to your education fund.

 2. Scholarships / Grants / Bursaries

 Make sure to research for scholarships, grants, or bursaries that you may be eligible for.
 Many scholarships are based on merit, while grants and bursaries are often awarded based on financial need (but other accomplishments may be considered).
 Either way, it’s assistance you usually don’t have to pay back once you graduate.

 Talk to your guidance counselors, and financial aid offices at the schools you may attend, as they have lists of available scholarships to apply for.

 There are also helpful websites such as Scholarships Canada, that provide a database of scholarships and match you to those that you may qualify for.
 It makes the process easier!